NealKapadia/Generative-Predictive-AI-Model/README.md

 ---

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

 ## Acknowledgments
-This work was supported by [Your Institution/Grant Information].
-Special thanks to the developers of RDKit, Mordred, and xTB for their invaluable tools.
+This work was supported by The University of Texas at Dallas and the Su Lab.